shionhonda/hippocampus-garden/content/blog/pagerank/index.md

 |10|0.20|0.40|0.20|0.20|
 |11|0.20|0.40|0.20|0.20|

 Finally we get to the answer!
 The random surfer is viewing the page 1 for 40% of the time and page 0, 2, and 3 for 20% of the time.
-This final probability is called **PageRank** (some technical details follow) and *serves as an importance measure of a web page*.
+This final probability is called **PageRank** (some technical details follow) and *serves as an importance measure for web pages*.

-Given that the above iterative multiplication converges to a constant PageRank vector $v$, *it is equivalent to calculating the eigenvector corresponding to the eigenvalue 1*.
+Note that the above iterative multiplication has converged to a constant PageRank vector $v$. *It was equivalent to calculating the eigenvector corresponding to the eigenvalue 1* by the **power method** (a.k.a. **power iteration**).

 $$
 v = Mv
 $$

-This perspective gives many insights, but I leave it to the Linear Algebra section.
+This perspective gives many insights, but I leave it to the linear algebra section.

 ## Technical Details
 We've seen the idea of PageRank in a simple example, but there are some problems when it is applied to general webgraphs.